Lifting in Converse: The biomechanics, benefits, and risks of flat sole training

 Kinematics and ankle dorsiflexion

 Kinematics refers to the geometry of motion.
-The “drop” of a shoe drastically alters lifting kinematics.
-A raised heel artificially increases ankle dorsiflexion range of motion.
+The “drop” of a shoe can alter lifting kinematics, and a raised heel artificially increases usable ankle dorsiflexion.

 Dorsiflexion: The action of bending the foot upward toward the shin.

 For a deep squat, the knees must travel forward past the toes.
-If a lifter wears Converse (0mm drop) and lacks the flexibility to bend their ankles sufficiently, their body will compensate.
-The most common compensation is the hips shooting backward or the lower back rounding (flexion) to maintain the center of gravity.
-This shifts the load from the quadriceps to the lumbar spine, potentially increasing shear force on the vertebrae.
+If a lifter wears Converse (0 mm drop) and lacks the flexibility to bend their ankles sufficiently, their body will compensate.
+Common compensations include the hips shooting backward or the lower back rounding (flexion) to maintain the center of gravity.
+This can shift demand away from the quads and toward the lumbar spine, potentially increasing shear stress on spinal tissues.

 Conditions linked to it